Louis3797/nextjs-pokedex/README.md

 ## Getting Started

-This project uses pnpm as package manager.
+This project uses yarn as package manager.

 ### Installation